 If you would like to know if you’re eligible to access your super early, please contact your Member Services Centre on 13 43 72.

-From 1 July 2018, if you’re a GESB Super member and meet eligibility requirements, you can apply to withdraw voluntary contributions made after 1 July 2017 (and the associated earnings) to use towards the purchase or construction of your first home2.
+From 1 July 2018, if you meet eligibility requirements, you can apply to the Australian Taxation Office to withdraw voluntary contributions made to your GESB Super account after 1 July 2017 (and the associated earnings on those contributions) to use towards the purchase or construction of your first home2.
 As West State Super and Gold State Super are constitutionally protected funds, contributions made to these schemes are not eligible for the FHSS scheme.